 Full research article available on The Gas Phase Fluorination of High-Density Polyethylene http://epubs.surrey.ac.uk/851349/

-How can we do plastic fluorination process?
+How can we do the plastic fluorination process?

 There are several different levels of fluorination.
 Each level offers a different barrier level.
 Higher levels are used for more aggressive permeates and provide more barriers on the inside and outside surface areas.